liquid-rocketry-illinois/RCP-Host/README.md

-# RCP-Controller
+# RCP-Host
-Controller side implementation of LRI Rocket Control Protocol (RCP).
+Host side implementation of LRI Rocket Control Protocol (RCP).

 RCP specification can be found in RCP.md.